Financial market failures

 Financial market failures refer to situations where financial markets fail to operate efficiently, causing lost economic output and reductions in the value of national wealth.

-One feature of the financial crisis was the emergence of 'toxic' assets, where risks were hidden, and hence market values failed to reflect the underlying value of the asset based on accurate risk calculation.
+One feature of the financial crisis was the emergence of ‘toxic’ assets, where risks were hidden, and market values failed to reflect the underlying valuation of the asset if based on accurate risk calculation.

 There are several features of financial markets that suggest that within those markets the price mechanism may fail maximise economic welfare.

 The most significant market failure affecting financial markets is the failure to provide sufficient information to make rational choices about the value of an asset.
 Information failure may affect the buyer or seller, or both parties.

 One feature of financial markets in the period preceding the financial crash was the emergence of new types of security, and hence new types of risk.
 Low interest rates and poor yields from ‘safe’ government bonds meant that global investors were looking for new assets to invest in.
 This demand triggered the expansion of securitised debt, where existing debts are packaged up and sold as new assets.
 This encouraged the introduction of new and innovative derivatives and other instruments, such as CDOs (collateralised debt obligations).
 However, this meant that holders of debt became increasingly unaware of the risks they were exposed to.
 Consequently, they remained ignorant of the possible impact on them (or their balance sheets) of individuals and organisations defaulting on their debts.

 In the absence of information, risks tended to be under-estimated, and asset values over-estimated.
 This meant that many institutions made less than prudent decisions about the assets they held.
 This also encouraged them to lend to high risk, sub-prime, borrowers, such as those in the sub-prime housing market.